arieldo/MorBot/ROS/README.md

     ```

     This should start the ROS master and display a message indicating that it is running.

+    If all OK , you can close the terminal window You have successfully installed ROS Melodic on Ubuntu 18.04.

 ## Now we need to Create a ROS Workspace for MorBot , so we can start developing and running ROS applications on our system.